neverinfamous/R2-Manager-Worker/README.md

 - Create a Bypass policy for static assets (`/favicon.ico`, `/logo.png`, etc.)
 - Check that API requests include credentials: `credentials: 'include'` in fetch calls
 - Ensure the Worker is deployed to the correct domain

+**❌ Upload fails with large files (>100MB)**
+- Check your Cloudflare plan: Free/Pro plans are limited to 100MB per file
+- Business plans support up to 200MB per file
+- Enterprise plans support up to 500MB per file
+- The application allows up to 500MB uploads, but Cloudflare will reject files exceeding your plan's limit
+- Upgrade your plan at [Cloudflare Dashboard](https://dash.cloudflare.com/) → **Plans** to increase limits

 ### Testing JWT Authentication